donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ```

-Next up is the "symbolic" mode parser.
+Next up is the "symbolic mode" parser.
 The structure of this is more complicated but thankfully we have our grammar to guide us.
 Again, the process is the same - start at the terminals and work your way up.

 ```scala
 // Terminal symbols